 2. Offer to trade and not the easily googled locations.
 This proves you have done the work and your not a 14 year old that is going to go get themselves killed.
 Support the community by discovering new locations.

 3. Have good content on your page that gives others some confidence you’re not going to smash or steal.

 Why creators are reluctant to share locations

 1. In some cases, creators get permission with the agreement they won’t share locations.
 I really don’t want to piss off a developer that has granted us access to 10 places because you don’t want to put the work in.

 2. Many creators make money and have families to support.
 This isn’t a high school or college project gone rogue.
 Limiting liability is key to sustaining.

-3. When we spent 30 hours of research and scouting to find a single location very few if anyone knows about we earned it.
+3. When we spent 20 hours of research and scouting to find a single location very few if anyone knows about we earned it.
 We didn’t do this work just to give out the address because it looks like fun.

 4. The best locations are never posted on social media.

 5. Locations are currency and badges of honor.
 It is not a competition but there is pride in finding a new location or exploring a risky one.

 1. Old fashioned scouting or driving around will yield decent abandoned placed to explore but usually, the real gems are off the beaten path and the next few methods will be key to finding them.
 Small towns hid the best hidden gems.